MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Set-AppxPackageAutoUpdateSettings.md

 ```

 ### -ForceUpdateFromAnyVersion
-Specifies that the next update of the Windows App can be of a higher, or lower version.
+Specifies that the next update of the Windows App can be of a higher or lower version.

 ```yaml
 Type: SwitchParameter